 Our conclusion

-Choosing the right provider could save you hundreds of dirhams over the course of a year — and
+Choosing the right provider could save you hundreds of dirhams over the course of a year - and thousands if you're sending money regularly or in large amounts.

 Careem Pay and e& money are currently market leaders for multiple currencies, while Al Ansari and Du Pay also show strong performance.